 We’ll help you access whatever you need.

 This may include talking through your situation, giving you advice, helping you access protection or contraception or organising a STI test.

 What if I need a test?

-We offer discrete and easy STI Test at Home kits for many of the most common infections.
+We offer discreet and easy STI self test kits for many of the most common infections.

 If an alternative test or examination is needed, we’ll help you book in a confidential appointment at a local clinic.

 Will I be physically examined?

 We will never ask you to expose any part of your body during a video consultation.

 If an examination is required, we’ll book an appointment at a clinic where a doctor will make any examination as quick and unobtrusive as possible.

 Who is told about my appointments or STI tests?